batroutman/LUMO-SLAM/README.md

 ### lwjgl 3.2.3 - Lightweight Java Game Library
 - https://www.lwjgl.org/
-- lwjgl is a Java graphics library which, in this project, is used for its implementation of the OpenGL.
+- lwjgl is a Java graphics library which, in this project, is used for its implementation of OpenGL.
 - NOTE: ADD OTHER SYSTEM BINARIES TO GRADLE FILE FOR LWJGL

 ### Jama 1.0.2